JayeshTatipamul/Projects_In_Pandas/README.md

 This project was inspired and guided by Alex the Analyst on his [YouTube channel](https://www.youtube.com/@AlexTheAnalyst).
 His clear and practical explanations helped make these concepts easy to understand and apply.

-4. Navigate to the desired project and run the notebook.

 ## Feedback

 Feel free to raise an issue or submit a pull request for suggestions, improvements, or additional projects.
 Your contributions are welcome!